 Safety App Best Practices

-With over 80% of the U.S. population carrying a smartphone, emergency alert apps are indeed an important extension to an organization's emergency communications strategy.
+With over 80% of the United States population carrying a smartphone, emergency alert apps are indeed an important extension to an organization's emergency communications strategy.
 Omnilert has developed a way to close the app adoption gap for good.

 The “100% installed” Omnilert Instant App (also available as a conventional native app in the Google Play Store and the Apple App Store) provides the complete app experience to users without requiring them to download or install anything.
 It ensures the rich functionality of an app can always be accessed by subscribers, equating to a 100% installation and adoption rate.